 MSW, University of Pennsylvania, 2007

-My current research portfolio includes: 1) a study aimed at uncovering the strategies used by advocates during major tobacco control advocacy battles to answer the question why tobacco control policies were successfully adopted and implemented in some low-and middle-income countries; 2) a multi-country study evaluating the implementation of evidence-based road safety interventions in 10 low-and middle-income cities, and 3) a study on the politics of alcohol control policies.
+My current research portfolio includes: 1) a study aimed at uncovering the strategies used by advocates during major tobacco control advocacy battles to answer the question why tobacco control policies were successfully adopted and implemented in some low-and middle-income countries; 2) a multi-country study evaluating the implementation of evidence-based road safety interventions in 10 low-and middle-income cities; and 3) a study on intersectoral action for health in India using social network analysis.